malonge/RaGOO/README.md

 ### A tool to order and orient genome assembly contigs via Minimap2 alignments to a reference genome.

+## Announcements

-**05/23/19 - Version 1.1 Released!.
-Wiki with new feature descriptions coming soon!**
+**05/24/19 - Version 1.1 Released!**

+The primary feature update is [misassembly correction](https://github.com/malonge/RaGOO/wiki/Misassembly-Correction), which utilizes read alignments to contigs to validate potential misassembly break points.

 ## Description